 Using dedicated methodology and penetration testing approaches, we find potential exploitable breaches on the different exposed surfaces, interfaces, and components.

-Thales supports you to limit the attack surface within the vehicle through an in-depth defense approach to the complete ecosystem.
+Thales supports you in limiting the attack surface within the vehicle through an in-depth defense approach to the complete ecosystem.